Raja Ampat Regency

 Raja Ampat Regency is a regency of Southwest Papua Province of Indonesia.
 The regency, which was formed by separating the archipelago from Sorong Regency, based on the Law 26 of 2002, was inaugurated on 12 April 2003.
-It consists of a number of groups of islands situated off the north-west end of West Papua; the four main islands from south to north are Misool, Salawati, Batanta, and Waigeo.
-At present, the regency covers a land area of 7,559.60 km^{2}, with a total area (including 59,820.01 km^{2} of sea area) stated as 67,379.61 km^{2}.
-It had a population of 42,508 at the 2010 Census and 64,141 at the 2020 Census; the official estimate as at mid 2024 was 72,865 (comprising 37,942 males and 34,923 females).
+It consists of a number of groups of islands situated off the north-west end of West Papua; the four main islands from south to north are Misool, Salawati, Batanta, and Waigeo, but there are thousands of smaller islands and islets.
+At present, the regency covers a land area of 7,559.61 km^{2}, with a total area (including 59,820.01 km^{2} of sea area) stated as 67,379.61 km^{2}.
+It had a population of 42,508 at the 2010 Census and 64,141 at the 2020 Census; the official estimate as at mid 2025 was 74,965 (comprising 38,979 males and 35,986 females).
 The principal town lies at Waisai on Waigeo Island.

 On 25 October 2013 the People's Representative Council (DPR) began reviewing draft laws on the establishment of new regencies, including two new regencies of North Raja Ampat and South Raja Ampat within the borders of the existing Raja Ampat Regency.
 As at May 2024, these changes have not yet been implemented.

-The Beauty of Raja Ampat
+Raja Ampat's scenery

 Raja Ampat is known for its beautiful sea and scenery.
 It is recognized as the home of the largest coral reef biodiversity in the world.
 With more than 550 distinct variety of coral, 700 different kinds of mollusks, and 1427 different species of fish, it is a significant center for marine biodiversity.
 Seventy-five percent of all known coral species may be found in the seas around the Raja Ampat Islands, which are home to some of the world's most diverse species.
+Under the Terumbu Karang Sehat Indonesia programme, Konservasi Indonesia supported the development of a tourism spatial plan for Raja Ampat Regency and drafted provisions for a local tourism-management regulation.